 Oral consumption: for oral consumption, make sure you get a 100% pure, organic, and unrefined coconut oil.
 For internal usage, coconut oil can be used in cooking or consumed directly.
 In the body, coconut oil boosts the infection-fighting ability of the body by unleashing its antifungal properties.

-If using hydrogen peroxide nail fungus isn’t working for you, you can also try the popular Baking Soda as a home remedy for nail fungus.
+If using hydrogen peroxide for nail fungus isn’t working for you, you can also try the popular Baking Soda as a home remedy for nail fungus.
 Baking soda is an effective alternative home remedy for nail fungus.
 It is a very common household item and is very cheap yet it is loaded with antifungal properties that help it destroy nail fungus.

-Using baking soda for nail fungus
+how to use baking soda to kill nail fungus

 - Make a paste by adding a few drops of water to baking soda